MuhamdShahab/FreeRTOS/README.md

 # FreeRTOS
 Realtime enbedded systems
-using ESP32 and Arduino IDE
+using ESP32 and Arduino IDE + vsCode